 A Word about Hybrid Videos

-More about different forms of video
+More about different types of video

 Once you’re familiar with the types of video that you can use, consider the different video styles.
 Do you prefer videos that feature real people?
 Perhaps an animated video might explain the story behind your business more effectively.
 Each has its strengths.
 Click here to learn more about choosing a video style.